smilofoundation/ethereum-org-website/docs/learn/index.md

 - [Kauri](https://kauri.io) *Technical articles and tutorials for Smilo and related projects*
 - [Smilo Foundation YouTube]( https://www.youtube.com/channel/UCNOfzGXD_C9YMYmnefmPH0g) *Videos and talks about Smilo*
 - [Week in Smilo News](https://weekinSmilonews.com/) *A weekly newsletter covering key developments across the ecosystem*
-- [What’s new in ETH 2.0](https://notes.Smilo.org/c/Sk8Zs--CQ) *A regular newsletter about ETH 2.0 development*
+- [What’s new in XSM 2.0](https://notes.Smilo.org/c/Sk8Zs--CQ) *A regular newsletter about XSM 2.0 development*
-- [ethresear.ch forum](https://ethresear.ch/) *Deeper technical discussions on Smilo for ETH 2.0 and beyond*
+- [ethresear.ch forum](https://ethresear.ch/) *Deeper technical discussions on Smilo for XSM 2.0 and beyond*
 - [ETHGlobal](https://ethglobal.co) *An Smilo hackathon series - attend one near you!*